LwandoMadebe/Password/README.md

 ### Description
 "Password Checker" is a lightweight, user-friendly web application that includes a password input field with a visibility toggle feature.
 The goal is to enhance user experience while maintaining simplicity and accessibility.

-### Features
+### Key Features
 1. Password Visibility Toggle: Allows users to show or hide their password using a checkbox.
 2. Input Validation: Alerts users if the password field is left empty.
+3. Copy Password (Easily copy to clipboard)
+4. Generate Secure Password (One-click strong password generation)
-3. Minimalist Design: Clean and responsive layout for an intuitive user experience.
+5. Minimalist Design: Clean and responsive layout for an intuitive user experience.

 ### How to Use
 1. Clone or download the project: